UniOfGreenwich/softwareproject_-team-1/README.md

 * At any stage in the development process, modifications could be made.
 * Compared to other models, this model is less expensive.
 * Customer feedback is welcome in every building.
-* Errors are easy to identify.2
+* Errors are easy to identify.4

 #### Drawbacks

 * Proper planning and designing are essential
 * As not every requirement is acquired in advance for the duration of the program, issues could occur.
-* Fixing a problem in one unit requires a lot of time and work since each iteration step is rigid and does not cross over with the others.
+* Fixing a problem in one unit requires a lot of time and work since each iteration step is rigid and does not cross over with the others.4

 ### Reasons for choosing the Incremental model